D1VID3D/D1VID3D/README.md

-- Im a web and bot developer *Not currently active at GitHub* :>
+- Im a web and bot developer *Not currently active on GitHub* :>
 - JS, Java, Python, .NET, Developer

 <!---